Goole: Sport

 Goole Town Cricket Club supports local cricket teams.
 Of its three teams, the first team plays in the club cricket York & District Senior League.
 A new clubhouse was constructed in 1996 providing facilities and a bar.

 Rugby Union is played close to the cricket club at Westfield Banks, sharing facilities with Goole Tennis Club and Goole Viking Striders running club.
 Goole RUFC currently fields two teams, the first team playing in Yorkshire Division Two.

-From 2025, Goole Vikings rugby league club will compete in League 1.
+In 2025, Goole Vikings rugby league club joined League 1.

 Goole Tennis Centre is a nine-court tennis club on the Westfield Banks site.

 Goole has two football teams – Goole A.F.C. and Goole United A.F.C.
 They currently play in the Northern Premier League Division One South and the Humber Premier League Division One respectively.
 They both play at the Victoria Pleasure Grounds on Marcus Street.
 The nearest professional teams are: Rotherham United, Doncaster Rovers, Grimsby Town, Hull City, Leeds United, Barnsley, Scunthorpe United, Sheffield Wednesday, Sheffield United and York City.

 Goole used to have two golf clubs.
 The early course, founded in 1900, was at Rawcliffe Park.
 The later course was at Airmyn Park from 1911 to the Second World War.
 Currently Goole's nearest golf clubs are the Boothferry Golf Club in Spaldington and Drax Golf Club in Drax.